Coronation of Charles III and Camilla: State procession to Buckingham Palace

 The second procession followed the same route as the first, but in reverse and on a larger scale.
-The King and Queen were carried in the Gold State Coach, drawn by eight Windsor Grey horses, with other members of the royal family in other vehicles, including the Australian State Coach, (Note: The Prince and Princess of Wales, Princes George and Louis of Wales, and Princess Charlotte of Wales travelled in this carriage.) the Irish State Coach (Note: The Duke and Duchess of Edinburgh, Lady Louise Mountbatten-Windsor, and Earl of Wessex travelled in this carriage.) and the Scottish State Coach.
+The King and Queen were carried in the Gold State Coach, drawn by eight Windsor Grey horses, with other members of the royal family in other vehicles, including the Australian State Coach, (Note: The Prince and Princess of Wales, Prince George, Prince Louis, and Princess Charlotte of Wales travelled in this carriage.) the Irish State Coach (Note: The Duke and Duchess of Edinburgh, Lady Louise Mountbatten-Windsor, and Earl of Wessex travelled in this carriage.) and the Scottish State Coach.
 (Note: The Duke and Duchess of Gloucester and Sir Timothy Laurence travelled in this carriage.)

 The armed forces of the United Kingdom, other countries of the Commonwealth, and the British Overseas Territories played a significant part.
 Over 5,000 members of the British Armed Forces and 400 Armed Forces personnel from at least 35 other Commonwealth countries were part of the two processions, and 1,000 lined the route.
 The Sovereign's Bodyguard, the Royal Canadian Mounted Police, and Royal Watermen also took part in the procession, and the Royal British Legion formed a Guard of Honour of 100 Standard Bearers in Parliament Square.
 The Princess Royal and the Commander of the Household Cavalry served as the Gold Stick-in-Waiting and Silver Stick-in-Waiting, respectively.